 The Indian markets have started on a positive note.
 The benchmark indices opened above the breakeven mark and have managed to stay put in the positive territory since then.
 Asia is currently trading in the green with Japan (up 1.4%) leading the pack of gainers.
 The US markets closed higher by 0.8% yesterday.

-Heavyweights from the BSE-Sensex are trading a mixed bag with metal and energy stocks leading the pack of gainers.
-However, select auto and banking majors are in the red.
-The BSE Sensex is trading higher by around 50 points, while the NSE Nifty is up by around 15 points.
-Buying interest is also being witnessed among mid and small cap stocks as the BSE Midcap and BSE Smallcap indices are trading higher by 0.5% and 0.6% respectively.
-The rupee is trading at 46.15 to the US dollar.
+Currently, in India, heavyweights from the BSE-Sensex are trading in the green with metal and auto stocks leading the pack of gainers.
+The BSE-Sensex is trading higher by 80 points, while the NSE-Nifty is up by 26 points.
+Buying interest is also being witnessed among mid and small-cap stocks as the BSE-Midcap and BSE-Smallcap indices are trading higher by 0.9% and 1.1% respectively.
+The rupee is trading at 46.78 to the US dollar.